 Substantial parts of the original medieval town defensive walls can also be seen along with various of the towers that also formed part of these defences such as the 15th century Schartenturm and Hausgenossen towers.

 Close to Wissembourg are the Romanesque church of Saint Ulrich in Altenstadt and the Romanesque porch of the chapel in Climbach.

 Wissembourg is on the edges of the Natural Regional Park of the Northern Vosges, a listed world biosphere reserve.
 The town has also developed several marked walks and cycle routes in the region so you can make the most of a visit to the region.
 You can get good views acros the parc from the castle at Fleckenstein.

-Map of Wissembourg and places to visit
+Map of Wissembourg and places nearby

 Visit near Wissembourg with France This Way reviews